@ BAM & Jacob Burns Film Center

 Lead support for the 2018 edition is provided by The Trust for Mutual Understanding, the Romanian National Film Center, the Filmmakers Union of Romania, Blue Heron Foundation, and The Lark, along with numerous individual donors.

-We would like to thank our generous individual supporters which have supported the 2018 Making Waves festival so far:
+We would like to thank our generous individual supporters which have supported the 2018 Making Waves festival:

 CIRCLE OF DONORS